-A new Congress is arriving in Washington.
+A new Congress has arrived in Washington.
 Who will they hear from first?

 It could be you.